lexis-project/Py4Lexis/README.md

       python -m pip install .

+  It will install the Py4Lexis package with all dependencies defined in requirements.txt.

 5. Proceed to the https://docs.lexis.tech/ for further information how to intialise connection and use built-in methods.